joeynmt/joeynmt/docs/source/tutorial.rst

 The bright colors mean that these positions got high attention, the dark colors mean there was not much attention.
 We can see here that the model has figured out to give "2" on the source high attention when it has to generate "2" on the target side.

-Tensorboard (tab: "images") allows us to inspect how attention develops over time, here's happened a relatively short sentence:
+Tensorboard (tab: "images") allows us to inspect how attention develops over time, here's what happened for a relatively short sentence:

 .. image:: ../images/attention_0.gif
     :alt: attention over time